-Date: Tuesday, January 1st, 2013
+Date: January 1st, 2017

 The Scots have been celebrating Hogmanay since the 16th century.
 Before the Reformation, the Scots celebrated a wide range of festivals from Christian, Norse and Celtic traditions.
 At the time of the Reformation, the Church of England cancelled all festivals except the most important feast days and by the mid-16th century, the observation of many of these had been almost entirely abolished.
 Christian feasts were seen to incorporate and sanctify pagan rituals.
 The Scottish Kirk forbade the celebration of Christmas, and in 1647 its observance was forbidden by an Act of Parliament.
 The result was that the Scots focussed on the celebration of the New Year - Hogmanay.
 By the 19th century, Christmas had been restored as a religious observance and Hogmanay continued as a time of merry-making.

 Part of the preparation for the coming year involved putting one’s house in order.
 Debts were paid, the house was swept clean, clocks were wound, musical instruments were tuned, silver, brass and pewter were polished, clothes were mended, clean sheet were put on the beds, and anything borrowed was returned to its owner to ensure that all was in readiness when the new year arrived.
 Stray dogs were sent away, as they were thought to bring bad luck.
 Finally, the fire was piled high, the higher the flames, the greater the luck to come.